gvwilson/thirdbit/_posts/2014/2014-10-28-why-software-matters.md

   "It's the only way to tackle today's big questions" is a popular answer to the first question, while "We need to know if we can trust it" is a common response to the second, but I think both miss the point.
-  Open source, open science, open access, open data... they're just enablers.
+  Open source, open science, open access, open data… they're just enablers.
   The <em>real</em> prize is massive, open collaboration.
   It's meeting people you would otherwise never have met who can extend your work in ways you never thought of